cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

   themselves and recover easily readable text files defining the session.
 * Allow the user to close and re-open the Tetrad-FX app without losing content.

-Some goals suggested by Copilot:
+Some goals suggested by GitHub's Copilot:

 1. Make the UI more responsive.
 2. Make the UI more intuitive.